The systole of large genus minimal surfaces in positive Ricci curvature: Existence of one short curve

 In particular, $\bar \Gamma$ is non-empty.
 Moreover, invoking \cite{FS} and \cite{SY83} once again, $\bar \Gamma$ is closed.
-Finally, since $M$ is simply connected, $\bar \Gamma$ is two-sided.
+Thus, since $M$ is simply connected, we find that $\bar \Gamma$ is two-sided.
 Since $M$ has positive Ricci curvature, this is a contradiction since $\bar \Gamma$ is a non-empty, two-sided, closed, stable minimal surface in $M$.

 We now consider the general case in which we can assume that $M$ is not simply connected.
 We can pass to the universal covering $\pi \colon \tilde M \to M$, which is compact by the Bonnet--Myers theorem.
 In particular, there is a finite group $G$ acting freely on $M$ such that $M=\tilde M/G$.
 We obtain minimal surfaces